 - Does the school have procedures to respond quickly and efficiently when a crisis situation does occur?

 - Has the school informed parents, teachers, students and the community about crisis procedures?

 - Does the school have a fair and consistent discipline procedure in place?

 - Does the school have counselors and psychologists available to students in need?

 - Does the school involve the community, teachers, students, parents and officials in safety efforts?

-- Investigating the answers to these questions gives you a thorough understanding of your child’s school.
+Investigating the answers to these questions will give you a thorough understanding of your child’s school.